 Zee Media Report

-New Delhi: The empowered group of secretaries headed by Cabinet Secretary has recommended raising the minimum salary of the central government employees, as well as the fitment factor.
+New Delhi: What could be termed as good news for central government employees, the empowered group of secretaries headed by Cabinet Secretary, is said to have recommended raising the minimum salary as well as the fitment factor.

 According to the sources, the starting salary of government employees is expected to be around Rs 23,000, up from Rs 18,000 as recommended by AK Mathur led panel.

 Sources said that the fitment factor is likely to be raised to around 2.7, up from 2.57 as recommended by the 7th Pay Commission.